joeweaver/nufebmgr/README.md

 # Examples

-There are four examples located in the ``examples`` directory.
+There are multiples examples located in the ``examples`` directory.
 Each contains at least a ``main.py`` script as well as potential supporting files.
 These examples are intended to be plain showcases of the main nufebmgr functions.

 ## Hello, world: simple_starter